tdavis6/dailySummaryEmail/README.md

 - QOTD: True or False.
 Enables the Quote of the Day. (defaults to false)
 - HOUR: The hour to send the email. (defaults to the time when the container started)
 - MINUTE: The minute to send the email. (defaults to the time when the container started)
+- DISABLE_SCHEDULE: True or False.
+Disables the automatic scheduled send.
+Useful when triggering via the API instead. (defaults to False)
 - TIMEZONE: Timezone as a string. (not required if a latitude and longitude or an address are given, but will override that timezone.
 Ensure that it is spelt correctly.)
 - LOGGING_LEVEL: Level for logging (defaults to INFO).
 Options: 'DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'.
 - ENCRYPTION_KEY: Fernet encryption key for passwords and API keys.
 One way to generate them could be ```python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())"```
 - PASSWORD: Web UI password.
 Must be alphanumerical.
 - SECRET_KEY: Random alphanumerical string.
 Used for session cookies of the Web UI.
+- API_TOKEN: Secret token that enables the `POST /api/trigger-email` endpoint.
+When set, email sends can be triggered externally with `Authorization: Bearer <token>` — no web session required.
+If unset, the endpoint returns 403.

 NOTE: You MUST provide either a coordinate pair or an address.